mateusz-zarebski/102-Category-Flower-Dataset-Image-Classification/README.md

-# Oxford Flowers 102 Classification 🌸
+# Oxford Flowers 102 Image Classification 🌸

 Fine-grained image classification on the Oxford Flowers 102 dataset using PyTorch.
 The project explores transfer learning with ResNet-50, compares multiple training strategies and introduces a custom lightweight CNN baseline.
 Model performance is evaluated using repeated stratified train/validation/test splits (Monte Carlo-style cross-validation) to assess robustness and stability.